Wisconsin Nutrition, Physical Activity and Obesity Report

 National Obesity Data

-For more data and to view an animated map showing the obesity trends in the United States from 1985 through 2011, go to the CDC website.
+For more data on obesity trends in the United States, visit the CDC website.

 Wisconsin Obesity Data

 Standardized data exists for all states, and the graphs in this section show Wisconsin's relative ranking for obesity and physical activity data.
 An explanation of the data and link to each graph can be accessed on this page.

 - Map of Overweight and Obese by County P-01947 (PDF)

 - Wisconsin Nutrition, Physical Activity and Obesity Data: Comparison to National Values